📋 In This Article

 Do I need any coding experience to set up OpenClaw on Hostinger?

-No. Hostinger’s one-click Docker template handles the server-side setup automatically.
+No. The Hostinger OpenClaw setup uses a one-click Docker template that handles the server-side configuration automatically.
 You fill in a few fields in a web form, click Deploy, and the platform handles the technical work.
-This guide was written specifically for people with no server or coding background.
+This guide was written specifically for people with no server or coding background — the entire setup takes under 30 minutes.

 What is the cheapest Hostinger plan that can run OpenClaw properly?

-The KVM 2 plan is the minimum recommended configuration.
-It provides enough CPU and memory to run OpenClaw’s containers reliably for personal use, including multiple connected messaging channels.
+The KVM 2 plan is the minimum recommended configuration, running at approximately $5–9 per month depending on billing period.
+It provides enough CPU and memory to run OpenClaw’s Docker containers reliably for personal use, including multiple connected messaging channels like Telegram and WhatsApp simultaneously.

 How do I recover my OpenClaw gateway token if I lose it?